-You can barely open a magazine or beauty blog without being hit with full page mentions of aloe vera nowadays.
+You can barely open a magazine or beauty blog without being hit with full page mentions of aloe vera for skin — and hair!

-Whether it’s A-listers like Victoria Beckham and the Kardashians endorsing the benefits of this spiky-leaved plant; or behemoth brands such as Clinique and Kiehl’s touting its benefits in their product lineups, aloe vera is truly living up to its fame as the “plant of immortality”, a moniker given to it by the ancient Egyptians (Cleopatra was a fan!).
+Whether it’s A-listers like Chrissy Teigen, Alicia Keys, Drew Barrymore and the Kardashians endorsing the benefits of this spiky-leaved plant; or behemoth brands such as Clinique and Kiehl’s bringing it into their product lineups, aloe vera is truly living up to its fame as the “plant of immortality”, a moniker given to it by the ancient Egyptians (Cleopatra was a fan!).

-Aloe vera is a succulent that stores a gelatinous liquid in its leaves.
-This “gel” (easily harvested by splitting open the leaves) is packed with vitamins, minerals, amino acids, enzymes, antioxidants and other nutrients that work wonders for our skin and hair.
+Aloe vera gel is harvested by splitting open the leaves and is packed with vitamins, minerals, amino acids, enzymes, antioxidants and other nutrients that work wonders for our skin and hair.

 The simplest way to use aloe vera is by bringing home a living plant (it’s seriously low maintenance), and squeeze out the fresh gel when needed.

 If that’s not an option, look for aloe vera leaves at any organic shop.

 And if even that’s not possible, buy a jar of organic aloe vera gel.